-Let's talk about T-shaped specialists.
+But first, let's talk about T-shaped specialists.
 What does the term mean?
 The idea is that as a professional, you can either go deep or you can go wide.

 I-shaped and dash-shaped growth

 Say you're a junior working on the backend, and you can do some simple stuff like writing controllers or writing from JSON into a database.
-As you accumulate experience and learn in your field, your knowledge profile will deepen, and you will learn more about architecture, different design principles, databases, scaling, etc. We can dub this person a "scientist", someone who digs deep into their own field, an I-shaped specialist.
+As you accumulate experience and learn in your field, your knowledge profile will deepen, and you will learn more about architecture, different design principles, databases, scaling, etc. We can dub this person a "scientist", someone who digs deep into their field, an I-shaped specialist.

 Another direction for your professional growth is understanding more about the field of other people on your team.
 If you are a backender, you'll probably have a frontend developer and a tester beside you.
 You could learn basic stuff about forms and requests or how to write simple tests.
 Here, you go for width, not depth; you become a "sage", a dash-shaped specialist.